 The Keeper of the Plains proudly stands at the confluence of the Big and Little Arkansas rivers, hands raised high in supplication.
 Since the sculpture’s installation in 1974 to commemorate the U.S. Bicentennial, it has become a symbol for the City of Wichita and a tribute to the Native American tribes who gather at this sacred headland.
 The Keeper was the focal point of an eight-year, $20 million restoration and river beautification project completed in May 2007.
 Our challenge: there is no one history of the Native American tribes.
-How were we to simplify and tell these diverse stories in a true, authentic manner?
+This public art display simplifies and tells these diverse stories in a true, authentic manner.

 This is a space unique to Wichita.
 Visit again and again.JEFF LONGWELL